balsama/snlstocks/README.md

 ###Return value

-Object|FALSE An array of stock quote items or FALSE on failure.
+Object|FALSE An object of stock quote items or FALSE on failure.

 Example Output
 --------------